Divyeshb3/Divyeshb3/README.md

 <p>
 Motivated second-year B.Tech Information Technology student with hands-on experience in Python, Java, SQL, and web development.
-Passionate about Machine Learning, problem-solving, and learning new technologies.
+Passionate about problem-solving and learning new technologies.
 Seeking opportunities to apply technical skills in real-world projects while continuously improving in a collaborative environment.
 </p>